Students choose their programs of study from Towson University’s academic colleges:

 College of Fine Arts and Communication

-Recognized as a center for arts, media and communication in Maryland, the College of Fine Arts and Communication educates talented men and women to pursue careers in the arts, media and communication.
+Recognized as a center for arts, media and communication in Maryland, the College of Fine Arts and Communication educates talented individuals to pursue careers in the arts, media and communication.
 Additionally, the college offers all TU students the opportunity to participate in both academic and artistic experiences in these areas.

 Because the creative process involves close dialogue between teacher and student, programs are structured to allow for individual attention.
 All programs provide a broad liberal education as well as specialized professional training.

 TU holds national accreditation for several programs in the college: the National Association of Schools of Dance for the B.F.A. degree programs in dance; the National Association of Schools of Music for the degree programs in music; the National Association of Schools of Theatre for the degree programs in theatre arts; and the National Council for Accreditation of Teacher Education for the teacher certification programs in art education, dance education and music education.

 College of Health Professions

 The departments of the College of Health Professions have the common goal of preparing students to provide health and sport-related services designed to improve the quality of life.
-The college is composed of the departments of Audiology, Speech-Language Pathology and Deaf Studies, Health Sciences, Kinesiology, Nursing, and Occupational Therapy and Occupational Science.
+The college is composed of the departments of Audiology, Speech-Language Pathology, Health Sciences, Kinesiology, Nursing, and Occupational Therapy and Occupational Science.
 Graduates of the baccalaureate programs in Athletic Training and Nursing, and the combined B.S.
 Occupation and Well-Being/M.S.
 Occupational Therapy are eligible to sit for their respective certification examinations.

 A major in the College of Health Professions can prepare students for one of many health care and sport-related careers.
 Some examples include nursing, occupational therapy, speech-language pathology, community health, health care management, gerontology, athletic training, physical education, exercise science and sport management.